The 10 Best Restaurants in North Laine, Brighton

 The Chilli Pickle

-The Chilli Pickle is an Indian Restaurant located on Jubilee Street.
+Restaurant located on Jubilee Street.
 Owners Dawn and Alun have worked in kitchens all over the world, but their love for Indian food shines through.
 The interior is friendly and intimate, and the staff will cater to your every need.
 The menu is varied and you’ll find separate menus for lunch and dinner.
 The Chilli Pickle serve authentic curries, going big on flavour and spice, and cook all their dishes fresh in the kitchen.
 Try the Tandoori Loch Fyne Salmon, or one of the vegetarian curries, such as the Assamese Aubergine Curry.
 The restaurant has won many local and national awards, and you’ll always see the Chilli Pickle humming with customers as you pass.

 La Choza serves up some of the best Mexican food in Brighton.
 Nestled in the North Laine, it’s pretty difficult to miss La Choza, its bright pink and blue walls will certainly catch your eye and inside the floral chairs, flowers and the mix of Mexican trinkets on display add to the colourful and upbeat feel.
 You can build your own meal by choosing between tacos, tostada, burritos or quesadillas, and then deciding between chicken, beef, pulled pork and other tempting fillings, and finishing with your choice of salsa.
 You’ll also find a great selection of starters and sharers (including nachos of course) and some tempting Mexican desserts.
 The food at La Choza is high quality and owners Aoife and Annie often visit Mexico to try the latest and the best Mexican food.